-OBJECTIVE 4.2:

-Grow equity to be greater than 40% of total assets by 2023
+Objective 4.2 - Grow equity to be greater than 40% of total assets by 2023

-Adherence to lender-required loan covenant and retire other existing debt expiring in the next metrics enables HCE's access to low-cost capital few years with margins gained from conservative through its primary lender, the Cooperative spending or additional revenues from electric Finance Corporation (CFC).
-One important metric sales and services. is the equity-to-total-assets ratio, a measure Achieving this Strategic Goal and its Objectives of the indebtedness of a company and thus its will allow HCE to more effectively manage the financial health.
-Too much debt can weigh down risks associated with an economic downturn an operating budget with large interest payments, and the resulting loss of electric sales, helping putting the cooperative at risk if there should to avoid cost increases that would increase the be a downturn in revenue from electric sales.
-In risk of competition from DERs and/or other retail HCE's case, a large amount of debt is tied up in providers.
-A stronger balance sheet allows for Comanche Unit 3 loans that are currently on a new investments in programs and services that schedule to be fully paid off in 2042. can increase member engagement, helping to realize HCE opportunities for expanded member service and collaboration.
+Adherence to lender-required loan covenant metrics enables HCE's access to low-cost capital through its primary lender, the Cooperative Finance Corporation (CFC).
+One important metric is the equity-to-total-assets ratio, a measure of the indebtedness of a company and thus its financial health.
+Too much debt can weigh down an operating budget with large interest payments, putting the cooperative at risk if there should be a downturn in revenue from electric sales.
+In HCE's case, a large amount of debt is tied up in Comanche Unit 3 loans that are currently on a schedule to be fully paid off in 2042.
 However, HCE expects to take on more debt in the near term to fund the construction of a transmission line project in the upper Eagle River Valley, reducing equity to total assets ratio.
-To maintain this financial ratio near its current level of 40% (as desired by CFC), HCE could pay off
+To maintain this financial ratio near its current level of 40% (as desired by CFC), HCE could pay off and retire other existing debt expiring in the next few years with margins gained from conservative spending or additional revenues from electric sales and services.
+Objective 4.3 - Transition the HCE business model away from commodity-based electric sales model to a more financially sustainable service-based electric delivery model